dsposito/dsposito.github.com/_posts/2014-09-01-designing-for-change.md

 			<i class="icon-sitemap"></i>
 			<div class="caption">
 				<h3>Multi-Option Support</h3>
 				<p>If you run an online store, it'd be great if you gave your customers multiple payment options when it comes time to make a purchase.
-If you use the adapter pattern, your app can not only easily switch between Credit Card, PayPal and BitCoin - it could actually enable all three options at once.</p>
+If you use the adapter pattern, your app can not only easily switch between Credit Card, PayPal and BitCoin - it can actually enable all three options at once.</p>
 			</div>
 		</div>
 	</div>